charlesxu90/XV6-hack/README.md

 =============
 This is my reports for CS 240 coursework at KAUST.

 Download and open the PDF file directly is not applicable.
-Better to clone the repository and then you can open the PDF file in your computer.
+Please clone the repository and then you can open the PDF file in your computer.

 clone commands:
 ``` shell